Convert SIX to JBIG

 The JBIG (Joint Bi-level Image Group) file extension, standardized as ISO/IEC 11544 and ITU-T T.82 in 1993, is a lossless image compression format primarily used for binary images, such as those in fax transmissions.
 Developed by the Joint Bi-level Image Experts Group, JBIG offers significant compression efficiency over previous standards, achieving up to 50% better compression than Fax Group 4.
 Its history dates back to 1988 when ISO and CCITT collaborated to create a unified standard for bi-level image coding.

-Check the file preview quickly and use SIX to JBIG tools if you need to change the conversion settings.
+Check the preview and configure SIX to JBIG tools before proceeding.